Mjz86/c_colon/mcc.md

-- vague linkage: the treatment of entities -- e.g. inline functions, templates, virtual tables -- with external linkage that can be defined in multiple translation units, while the odr requires that the program behave as if there were only a single definition.
+- vague linkage: the treatment of entities -- e.g. inline functions, templates, virtual tables -- with external linkage that can be defined in multiple translation units, while the ODR requires that the program behave as if there were only a single definition.